Meet the Wombat Warrior

 Donna dedicates her life to the welfare and conservation of Australia’s Bare Nosed wombat (Vombatus ursinus), which frequents southeastern Australia and Tasmania.

 A day in the life of the wombat warrior typically starts at 6am (no later) and ends at around midnight.

-The day involves feeding, medicating and nurturing up to 75 wombats (both young and old) – not to mention maintenance tasks and capital works at the sanctuary.
+The day involves feeding, medicating and nurturing multiple wombats (young and old), in care and in the wild – not to mention maintenance tasks and capital works at the sanctuary.